soar-telescope/goodman_pipeline/data-request.md

 * Spectrum with no target (sky lines) for testing the detection method
-* Calibration lamps in all possible configurations for building a catalog of templates for wavelenth solutions.
+* Calibration lamps in all possible configurations for building a catalog of templates for wavelength solutions.